 Liri can juggle so many jobs, in multiple countries, because she has lent her face to Hour One, an AI startup that uses real people as a basis to create deepfake characters who then appear in marketing and educational videos for companies. organizations around the world.
 Do you remember her?
 I have spoken here of his first steps, and now he's stronger than ever.

-Hour One is part of a wave of companies that are overhauling the way digital content is produced.
-Their advance could have major implications for the "flesh and blood" workforce.
+Hour One is part of a wave of companies that are overhauling how digital content is produced.
+Their advance could have big implications for the “flesh and blood” workforce.

-Liri does her job as a waitress and bar herself, but she has no idea what her digital clones are up to.
-"It's definitely a little weird to think that my face might appear in videos or advertisements for different companies," she says.
+Liri does her waitressing and bar work in person, but she has no idea what her digital clones are up to.
+“It's definitely a little weird to think that my face might appear in videos or ads for different companies,” she says.

 Hour One is not the only one

-Hour One isn't the only company leveraging deepfake technology to produce mash-ups of real-world footage and AI-generated video.
-Some have used professional actors to give life to characters like Salvador Dalì, eg.
+Hour One isn't the only company leveraging deepfake technology to produce mash-ups of real footage and AI-generated video.
+Some used professional actors to give life to characters like Salvador Dalì, eg.

 Hour One, however, does not require special skills.
 You just have to be willing to hand over the image rights to your face.